nikola310/indoor-localization/README.md

 There are two experiments presented here:

 1) Experiment with neural network:
    - This experiment is based off of kernel [4], it trains autoencoder on unlabeled data and then decoder is replaced with regressor.
-For comparison, simmple neural network is trained on  Two scenarios are tested, one with basic features from dataset, other with new features.
+For comparison, two scenarios were tested, one with basic features from dataset, other with new features.
 2) Experiment with co-training regressor:
    - This experiment is based on CoReg, a co-training algorithm for regressors suggested in [2].
 CoReg is implemented and tested on two different scenarios, one with basic features from dataset, other with new, extracted features.